Jemimahh/project-assignmentplanner-v2/iteration_report_3.md

 ## Accomplishments this week:

-What was planned but not finished.
-What troubles/issues/roadblocks/difficulties you encountered.
-What adjustments to your overall design you discovered.
-One important thing you learned during this iteration.

 What each person was responsible for accomplishing.

-  + Naing = Find a way to combine date and time into one column in sql so that sorting becomes easier and more convenient.
-For instance, if two assignments are due the same day, then sort it also by time correctly when we click sort by day.
+  + Naing = Find a way to combine date and time into one column in sql so that sorting becomes easier and more convenient, Unit Tests.

-  + Sargon = add sorting features for all parameters (title, category, etc).
+  + Sargon = Worked on adding sorting features for all parameters (title, category, etc), but will be fully implemented next week (few finishing touches still need to be made).

-  + Megan = edit feature.
-Add another page for editing as well.
-Start on Unit Tests.
+  + Megan = Edit feature, adding another page for editing as well, flask message, & start on Unit Tests.

-  + Jemima = add due time parameter (we only have date currently)
+  + Jemima = Add due time parameter (we only have date currently), Unit Tests

 What was completed.